This spooky webquest includes activities on popular Halloween traditions, global celebrations and terrifying tales.

 - Have you ever practised any of these traditions?
 If so, which is your favourite?
 If not, which do you think sounds the most fun?

 - Have you ever seen a real carved-out jack-o’-lantern?
 Have you ever designed one yourself?
 Would you like to make one with your classmates?

-- Do you think you would be good at apple-bobbing?
-Would you like to have an apple-bobbing competition with your classmates?
+- Would you like to have an apple-bobbing competition with your classmates?
 Who do you think would win?

 - Would you be interested in going trick-or-treating?
-If yes, what would be your costume of choice?
+If yes, what costume would you wear?
 What trick would you play?

 - If you had some children knocking on your door, would you opt for giving them a treat or accept the trick?

 - How do you think people from your country would respond to trick-or-treaters?